codecat/go-enet/Readme.md

 	* On Debian-based systems: `apt install libenet-dev`
 * **MacOS**: Install the enet package with brew: `brew install enet`

+Since this module uses cgo, you must also make sure you have a C compiler in your `PATH`.
+For Linux and Mac, this is usually pretty straight forward.
+On Windows, you may have to use something like [MSYS2](https://www.msys2.org/).

+When ready, get the module like this:

 ```
 $ go get github.com/codecat/go-enet
 ```